Are you replacing your roof and curious about the types of shingles available?

 3. Aluminum Shingles

-Aluminum Shingles are eco-friendly, lightweight, and durable with a long lifespan and also have a great aesthetic appeal with their patterned, staggered look.
+These are very rare, but becoming more popular because Aluminum Shingles are eco-friendly, lightweight, and durable.
+With a long lifespan and a great aesthetic appeal from their patterned, staggered look.
 However, consider that initial costs are generally high, prone to denting, and poor sound insulators.

 - Average Cost to Install: $15K-$28K